 Slips, Trips And Falls

-Statistics published by the UK Health & Safety Executive for 2017, show that slips, trips and falls were the second most common accident in the workplace.
-Just over 110,000 people suffered a slip, trip or fall at work.
-Or as in the case of this victim, as a member of public entering a privately-operated place of work.
+The Health and Safety Executive, the UK’s workplace safety regulator, states that slips, trips and falls are the most common accidents in the workplace.
+Or as in the case of this victim, as a member of the public entering a privately-operated place of work.

 Details Of The Proximal Humerus Fracture